 (4) A photocopy of photograph page of your passport.

-(5) An international money order for funds due, or a photocopy of bank transfer confirming that the appropriate funds have been transferred to JARL.
+(5) An international money order for funds due, or a photocopy of bank transfer confirming that the appropriate funds have been transfered to JARL.

 The application must be submitted at least 60 days prior to date you wish to start operation in Japan.
 Submit your application to: